 The Sithie Tiruchelvam Women’s Fellowship Programme (WFP) is an 18-month long programme which seeks to enhance the capacities of women working at the community level to increasingly assume leadership roles within their families, organisations and communities, and obtain a comparative perspective on strategies and methodologies they could employ to enhance their interventions and community engagement.
-Applications must reach NTT on or before 31st August 2017.
-Please click on the following link to download the ‘Call for Applications’ in English – Call-for-WFP Applications-June-2017-English Please click on the
+Applications must reach NTT on or before 31st December 2017.
+Please click on the following link to download the ‘Call for Applications’ in English – Call-for-WFP Applications-June-2017-English Please click on

 Upcoming July 30th 2017: The 18th Neelan Tiruchelvam Memorial Lecture titled “Forensic Architecture: Space and Violence in Palestine and Beyond”, will be delivered by Professor Eyal Weizman, Professor of Spatial and Visual Cultures at Goldsmiths, University of London, UK on Sunday 30th July 2017 at 6 p.m. at the BMICH, Committee Room A (Jasmine).
 The public is warmly welcome to attend.
 Please click on the link below for more information: English – NTT_18th NTMLecture_Press Release_English_v13-7-17 Sinhala – NTT_18th NTMLecture_Press Release_Sinhala_v13-7-17 Tamil